jackli921/jackli921/README.md

-<h1 align="center">Hi 👋, my name is Jack (Run Qi) Li</h1>
+<h1 align="center">Hi stranger 👋, welcome!
+My name is Jack!</h1>
 <h3 align="center">Born in 🇨🇳, grew up in 🇨🇦, worked in 🇯🇵, staying in 🇺🇸 </h3>
 <h3 align="center">Ex-Fukuoka JET (CIR & ALT).
 Aspiring frontend developer</h3>

+>“You can't connect the dots looking forward; you can only connect them looking backwards - Steve Jobs

 ---

--Thanks for dropping by!

-I’m learning to program to challenge long-held beliefs about what I can’t do.

-To me, programming is as much of an outward experience as it is an inward endeavor.
-It’s very personal.
+Learning to program is as much of an outward exploration as it is an inward endeavor.

-It’s an enriching wonderful and humbling continual process of growth.
+To me, it's a constant reminder to myself of what I believe what I can do instead of what I can't.
+And I think the journey would be even better with a few like-minded friends, inspiring each other along the way.

+I think my best works come together when I'm having fun, like building (Tindog - Tinder for dogs)[https://tiny-mochi-3e1c9c.netlify.app/]

 ---